meker12/commerce-channels.en/help/amazon-channel/amazon-onboarding-home.md

   - /sales-channels/amazon/amazon-onboarding-home.html
 ---

-# Onboard Amazon Sales Channel
+# Onboard Amazon sales channel

 This section describes the pre-setup tasks, steps for onboarding, and some key concepts of how Amazon works with the [!DNL Amazon Sales Channel] in Adobe Commerce and Magento Open Source.

-[!DNL Amazon Sales Channel] supports multiple [!DNL Amazon Sales Channel] stores.
-For a single [!DNL Amazon Seller Central] account that operates in the Amazon U.S./Canada/Mexico region, create three [!DNL Amazon Sales Channel] stores (one each for U.S. sales, Mexico sales, and Canada sales).
+The [!DNL Amazon sales channel] extension supports multiple Amazon stores.
+For a single [!DNL Amazon Seller Central] account that operates in the Amazon U.S./Canada/Mexico region, create three Amazon stores (one each for U.S. sales, Mexico sales, and Canada sales).
 Each of the three stores defines the marketplace country during its creation.
-If you have more than one [!DNL Amazon Seller Central] account, you could potentially have up to three [!DNL Amazon Sales Channel] stores for each of your [!DNL Amazon Seller Central] accounts.
+If you have more than one [!DNL Amazon Seller Central] account, you could potentially have up to three Amazon stores for each of your [!DNL Amazon Seller Central] accounts.
 If you also sell in the U.K., you would have a fourth Amazon store.

 >[!TIP]
 >
->**Helpful onboarding tips**<br><br>
 >A [Professional Seller account](https://sell.amazon.com/){target="_blank"} on [!DNL Amazon Seller Central] in the North America or European (UK) region is required.
 Amazon charges a monthly subscription and fees for selling.
 See [Amazon: Choose your selling plan](https://sell.amazon.com/pricing.html){target="_blank"}.<br><br>
->Onboarding is simple.
-Simply create your store and then integrate (connect) it to your [!DNL Amazon Seller Central] account.
+>Onboarding is simple---create your store and then connect it to your [!DNL Amazon Seller Central] account.
->When your store is connected, [!DNL Amazon Sales Channel] attempts to import your Amazon listings and match them to your catalog, based on your [attribute mapping](./attributes-view.md).<br><br>
+>When your store is connected, the Amazon channel attempts to import your Amazon listings and match them to your catalog, based on your [attribute mapping](./attributes-view.md).<br><br>
->Your [!DNL Amazon Sales Channel] settings affect your Amazon listings.
+>Your Amazon sales channel settings affect your Amazon listings.
 Your initial listing, pricing, and product settings are defaulted for you.
 You can modify your [store settings](./ob-store-review.md) (listing, pricing, order, and reporting) after your store is connected to your [!DNL Amazon Seller Central] account.

 |Steps|What Happens|
 |--- |--- |